HackerHansen/LeKrunk-v2/README.md

 ## WINDOWS ONLY.

+## NOTE: If it doesn't work that well, increase the "color var" setting!

 ### WARNING: Your antivirus will probably flag this, this is due to packing/obfuscation.
 If you don't feel safe, don't run it.

 #### Why do we have to pack it?